dimitriskex/Password_Generator/README.md

   - Takes user input and builds a secure password.
   - Uses `secrets.choice()` for strong randomness.
   - Allows customization of character types.

+📌 Do you want to use upper case letters? (y/n): y
+📌 Do you want to use lower case letters? (y/n): y
+📌 Do you want to use digits? (y/n): y
+📌 Do you want to use punctuations? (y/n): n

+🔑 Your password: G8hTpQzXw5